 Since 1960, you can watch a special TV series broadcasted on the Swedish television channel SVT every year during the advent.
-SVT’s Julkalender or Christmas calendar as the series is called, offers a different story every year.
-In 2017 it will be a Science Fiction series.
+SVT’s julkalender or Christmas calendar as the series is called, offers a different story every year.
 On the SVT website you can also view all episodes of previous years.

 Here you learn more about Swedish Christmas traditions.